 It is in all our interests to make the environment a clean and healthy place to live in.

-Over the years, people have become more conscious of the damage that their lifestyle can cause to the environment and there are now many things we can do to help.
+People are becoming more conscious of the environmental impact of their lifestyle and there are now many things we can do to help.

 - Make sure that your heating system is properly maintained.
-This will mean you use less fuel, produce fewer harmful emissions and may also help reduce your heating bills.
+This will mean you use less fuel, reduce emissions and may also help reduce the cost of your heating bills.